quicwg/base-drafts/draft-ietf-quic-transport.md

 allow the client to validate that the packet is in response to an Initial packet.

-A zero-length connection ID MAY be used when the connection ID is not needed for routing and the destination address and port of incoming packets is sufficient to identify a connection (e.g., when there is a single connection on a given local port).
-Note that it is not possible to use the source address and port of incoming packets to demultiplex them across connections because a peer might multiplex multiple connections on a single address and port and rely on its connection IDs for demultiplexing, and the peer's connection IDs are not transmitted in the short header packets they send.
+A zero-length connection ID can be used when a connection ID is not needed to route to the correct endpoint.
+An endpoint MUST NOT use a zero-length connection ID unless it can use only its IP address and port to identify a connection.
+The IP address and port used by a peer cannot be used for routing or connection identification as these values can change during a connection's lifetime, and the peer can reuse a given address and port for additional connections.
+Similarly, the peer's connection IDs cannot be used for routing or identification, as they are not transmitted in the short header packets they send.

 When an endpoint has requested a non-zero-length connection ID, it needs to ensure that the peer has a supply of connection IDs from which to choose for